 Staying in the know is key to dealing with the evolving challenges down the road.
 One of the best way to learn from the experts and hear about the latest developments in the industry is by attending conferences and meetups.

 Presented by O’Reilly and Cloudera, Strata Data Conferences take place several times a year.
-This year’s venues are London, Beijing, New York, Singapore and San Jose.
+This year’s venues are San Jose, London, and New York.

-The upcoming conference in London promises to provide in-depth education on how data can be used to shape critical decisions across disciplines and industries.
-Expert speakers like Sherry Moore from Google, Anima Anandkumar from Amazon, Todd Lipcon from Cloudera, and Duncan Ross from TES Global will share case studies, proven best practices, new analytical approaches, emerging technologies, and more.
+The upcoming conference in San Jose promises to provide in-depth education on how data can be used to shape critical decisions across disciplines and industries.
+Expert speakers like Jeff Dean from Google, Li Fan from Pinterest, Mike Olson from Cloudera, and Josh Willis from Slack will share case studies, proven best practices, new analytical approaches, emerging technologies, and more.

 This conference is all about Tableau, and is a great place to learn, collaborate, and network.
 With a wide variety of sessions of every level and focus, you’ll learn more in one week than you ever thought possible.

 Although the speakers and sessions haven't been released yet, you can check out the highlights from 2017 here.

 The largest data and analytics event in the UK is open to all and free to attend.
 With over 80 exhibitors and 100 speakers, this event should definitely go on your must attend list.
 This year’s speakers have not been announced yet, but if we go by the last year’s event, we are in for a treat.
 2017 line-up was a truly impressive collection of engineering gurus, open-source visionaries and real-world pioneers.

 The IEEE International Conference on Data Mining series (ICDM) covers all aspects of data mining, including algorithms, software and systems, and applications.
 It attracts researchers and application developers from a wide range of data mining related areas such as statistics, machine learning, pattern recognition, data visualization, and high performance computing.